elffer/sdce/term_1/P5/P5_Writeup_Elffer.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Besides, I have also adopted a queue to store the labeled boxes from continuious frames, as shown in the 24th cell of the Ipython notebook.
+Besides, I have also adopted a queue to store the labeled boxes from continuious frames, as shown in the 1st and 6th cell of the Ipython notebook.
 The box list from this queue also contributes to reduce the chance of false positive as well.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on some frames of the video:

 ### Here are four frames and their corresponding heatmaps: